Tintia

 Yes, you are allowed to tint windshields in Texas with a VLT of 25% or more on the top 5 inches.

-Is it legal to tint Windshield in Texas?
+Is it legal to tint Windshields in Texas?

 References